Masquerade (Finnish band)

-Masquerade is a post-punk band from Finland, formed in late 2012.
+Masquerade was a post-punk band from Finland, formed in late 2012.
 They have made television appearances on Finnish channels Yle Teema and MTV3, and appeared on Helsingin Sanomat.
 They have toured United States of America, Japan, Brazil, Mexico, and in numerous European countries.
 In August 2016, Masquerade signed on Danse Macabre Records.

 In June 2017, the band played at Wave-Gotik-Treffen, one of the largest dark alternative music festivals in the world.